-The area’s leading asthma and allergy practice, specializing in the treatment of allergy related problems like asthma, allergies, chronic cough, hives, allergic reactions, bee sting reactions, eczema, sinus problems, and much more.
-Dr. Z has been repeatedly voted top doc by RI Monthly for allergy.
-He has also been recognized as a top doctor by Castle Connely and US News & World Report.
+Asthma & Allergy Physicians of Rhode Island is the area’s leading asthma and allergy practice, specializing in the treatment of allergy related problems.
+We treat individuals with asthma, allergies, chronic cough, hives, allergic reactions, bee-sting reactions, eczema, sinus problems, and much more.
+Our notable reputation is due in large part to Dr. Z, who has repeatedly been voted “Top Doc” by RI Monthly for allergies.
+He has also been recognized as a top doctor by Castle Connely and the US News & World Report.

 Due to the incoming winter storm our offices will be closed Tuesday (1/27) and we will reopen at 1 pm on Wednesday (1/28).

 Important note, when calling our office, please listen closely as our phone menu options have changed.

 Join us in welcoming Joseph Zhou, M.D. to our practice!
 We are very excited to have him onboard.

 Dr. Zhou received his medical degree from Xi’an Medical University in Xi’an, China.
 He is board certified in pediatrics, allergy and immunology and completed his fellowship in allergy and immunology at Boston Children’s Hospital /Harvard Medical School.

 We are fortunate to have Dr. Zhou and know that he will be a great benefit to not only our team but to all our patients here at AAPRI.